giovannapp/Vehicle-to-Grid-extension-optimal-DSS/README.md

 - Battery size distribution (small vs large vehicle mix)
 - Departure guarantee SoC: 70%, 80%, 90%

-### Phase 5 — Hybrid Scenario
+### Phase 5:  Hybrid Scenario
 Model a mixed fleet: some dedicated DSSs at the most critical buses (where EV availability is low or unreliable), supplemented by V2G elsewhere.
-This is likely the most realistic and policy-relevant outcome, a transitional infrastructure model as EV penetration grows.
+This is likely the most realistic and policy-relevant outcome: a transitional infrastructure model as EV penetration grows.

 ---